bschreck/deep.sh/docs/events.rst

 Core Events
 ===========
-The following events are defined by xonsh itself.
+The following events are defined by deepsh itself.
 For more information about events, see `the events tutorial <tutorial_events.html>`_.

 .. include:: eventsbody